mehulagg/gitlab/doc/development/documentation/styleguide.md

 - Avoid the use of [racially-insensitive terminology or phrases](https://www.marketplace.org/2020/06/17/tech-companies-update-language-to-avoid-offensive-terms/).
 For example:
   - Use *primary* and *secondary* for database and server relationships.
   - Use *allowlist* and *denylist* to describe access control lists.
+- Avoid using the word *please* when you tell the user to do something.
+It's an unnecessary word, English writing is polite enough.

 ### Word usage clarifications